I don’t know about you, but I don’t get excited about most frugality tips.

 So, even though I’m encouraging frugality around here, Ramit Sethi’s classic skit on penny-pinching makes a valuable point.
 It’s possible to be penny wise but pound (or $, €) foolish.

 Here are The Escape Artist’s TOP 10 EXTREME FRUGALITY TIPS.
-These are the things that really move the needle…so its strange that conventional personal finance advice mostly ignores them.
+These are the things that really move the needle…so its strange that conventional personal finance advice ignores them.

 1. Be an environmentalist